 Strickland Building.
-This building houses academic and administrative offices, the Business Office and the Campus Security Office.
+This building houses academic and administrative offices and the Business Office.
 Classrooms, University Advancement, the Development Department, the Alumni Relations Office, faculty offices and the Mary C. Crowley College of Christian Faith are located on the second floor in the Strickland Building.
 The building has two wings: Frank Durham Hall and Donald Bowles Hall.